chiainc/chiainc.github.io/en/tos.md

 ## Article 18 (Changes to the Service)
 Chia may make additions, changes or deletions to the Service for its own convenience.
 Chia may terminate the provision of the Service for its own convenience.
 In the event of a termination of the provision of the Service, Chia will make an announcement on Chia’s website thirty (30) days prior to the termination.
-In the event of such termination of the provision of the Service, notwithstanding the provisions of Article 19, paragraph 5, Chia shall refund the portion of the service charge already paid that corresponds to the period during which the Service will not be provided, calculated on a prorated daily basis.
+In the event of such termination of the provision of the Service, notwithstanding Article 19, paragraph 5, Chia shall refund the portion of the service charge already paid that corresponds to the period during which the Service will not be provided, calculated on a prorated daily basis.

 ## Article 19 (Usage charges)
 Usage charges shall be based on the price list separately stipulated by Chia.

 Usage charges shall be calculated and invoiced to Users by Chia.
 Depending on the subscription plan chosen, the User authorizes a recurring charge to the User’s credit card or other payment methods Chia otherwise specified, in exchange for use of the Services.

 Chia shall provide at least 30 days’ prior notice of changes to service charges.
 Users are deemed to have accepted such change if they continue using the Service following notification of the price change.

-Under no circumstances shall Chia refund any payments paid by Users for the Service.
-In the event of termination of the use of the Service (including switching from a paid plan to a free plan), the service charge shall not be reduced or eliminated and Users shall be responsible to pay the service charge up until the expiration of the paid plan agreement regardless of the reason for the termination (and will not receive any refund for service charges already paid by Users).
-However, the foregoing provision shall not apply in case of a termination pursuant to Article 18, paragraph 2.
+Except as provided in Article 18, paragraph 2, under no circumstances shall Chia refund any payments paid by Users for the Service.
+In the event of termination of the use of the Service, including switching from a paid plan to a free plan, the service charge shall not be reduced or eliminated, and Users shall remain responsible for paying the service charge until the expiration of the paid plan agreement, regardless of the reason for the termination.
+Users will not receive any refund for service charges already paid, except in the case of a termination pursuant to Article 18, paragraph 2.

 ## Article 20 (Payment of service charges)
 Payment due dates and payment methods for service charges shall be stipulated separately in the price list, displayed online; Chia will notify the User of the due date for the payment of the service charge and the manner to pay it online or by email.